 Cupping was originally performed using animal horns.
-Later, the “cups” were made from bamboo and then ceramic and the suction was primarily created through the use of heat.
-The cups were originally heated on the inside with fire before being applied to the skin.
-As they cool, the cups drew the skin inside.
+Later, the “cups” were made from bamboo and then ceramic or glass and the suction was primarily created through the use of heat.
+Glass cups are heated on the inside with fire before being applied to the skin.
+As they cool, the cups draw the skin inside.

 What is "wet" cupping?

-In some Arabic cultures, Cupping is known as Hijama and it is a popular practice especially in the Middle East, Africa, South Asia and Europe.
+In some Arabic cultures, Cupping is known as Hijama and is a popular practice especially in the Middle East, Africa, South Asia and Europe.
 In the Western world it is commonly referred to as Wet Cupping or sometimes referred to as Bleeding Cupping.
-Derived from the Arabic word “Hajm” which means “sucking”, Hijama wet cupping involves making small, shallow incisions in the skin surface and then creating suction / negative pressure with cups to draw out stagnated blood and toxins from the body.
+Derived from the Arabic word “Hajm” which means “sucking”, Wet Cupping involves making small, shallow incisions in the skin surface and then creating suction / negative pressure with the cups to draw out stagnated blood and toxins from the body.